 For example, lighter colors are more suitable for living in a scorching place like Arizona, as they reflect light and heat more effectively.
 Conversely, darker shades like browns, grays, and blues look great for temperate places like California.

-Share the post "7 Modern Siding Colors – That Increase Your Home Value?"
+Share the post "7 Modern Siding Colors to Increase Your Home Value?"

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.